 As is typical in Andalucía, Ronda was built and rebuilt many times depending on who was living there.
 The two other bridges are the Puente Romano, or Roman bridge, and the Puente Viejo or Old Bridge, also called the Arab Bridge.

 Ronda was founded as a Roman city under Caesar, and then was taken over by the Muslims who lived in Spain up until the Spanish Inquisition.
 Ronda was under Islamic influence for about 400 years and the walls built during this time still stand strong encircling the city.
 For history buffs like my mom and I, this is the perfect place to get lost in a web of histories and cultures.
 Ernest Hemingway, Washington Irving, and Orson Wells all spent time in Ronda, as well.

 3) Scenic Streets and Gardens

 The streets of Ronda are winding and full of white houses and cobblestones.
 It’s fun to get lost following the precarious streets into the plummeting canyon and admiring the Puente Nuevo from various angles.
-While in Ronda you can visit La Casa del Rey Moro, or the Moorish King’s palace (which is a lie, it was built in the 18th century).
+During your visit to Ronda, you can explore La Casa del Rey Moro, or the Moorish King’s palace (which is a lie, it was built in the 18th century).
 This palace has beautiful hanging gardens full of Moorish architectural elements like irrigation fountains.
 There is also a fish pond and a bunch of peacocks.
 Seriously, I was not expecting to be looking out into the canyon one minute and then the next to find myself face-to-face with one of the four peacocks in the garden.

 4) Two Words: Water Mine!